Effects of Hurricane Laura in Louisiana: Elsewhere

 Intracoastal City saw a storm surge of 6 ft.
 Storm surge also flooded over SH 317 at Burns Point in St. Mary Parish, and flash flooding surrounded homes in Abbeville.

 Elsewhere, power flashes were seen in Sulphur, where a hotel was damaged.
 Extensive structural damage also occurred in Vinton, and a salon was destroyed in Westlake.
 Softwood trees were blown down in Fort Polk and the roof of a home collapsed in Alexandria after a tree fell on it.
 More than 70 trees fell in the Alexandria Zoological Park, damaging 20 animal habitats, including destroying the cougar enclosure; however, no animals were injured during the storm.
 The NWS radar at Fort Polk also suffered a communication outage, causing it to go down.
 A home in Carlyss had its roof and entire back room ripped off while another home was damaged in New Llano after a carport was blown into it.
 There was extensive damage to trees, power lines and poles, and structures in De Quincy and much of the town of Delcambre was left underwater due to flooding.
 The roof of a Market Basket store in Welsh and Hicks High School in Lacamp was blown off.
 A tree was blown down onto a fraternity house in Lafayette.

 Farther inland, a mesonet near Calvin measured a wind gust of 70 mph.
 Trees and power lines were blown down all over the cities of Mansfield and Shreveport.
 In the latter city, a tree fell on a house, injuring a person inside while another tree fell on a vehicle.
 Multiple roads throughout Shreveport had to be closed due to the widespread tree damage.
 In Monroe, trees and parking light poles were downed and metal roofing was blown off of multiple buildings.
 Widespread flooding was reported in Natchitoches Parish, where I-49 had to be closed past SH 174 west of Powhatan due to a downed tree.
 In Natchitoches, utility poles were snapped and broken and power lines were blown down on a business on SH 1.
 The police station in Robeline had its roof ripped off to go with the numerous downing of large trees throughout the town.
-Near Bossier City, a large tree was blown down on the Centenary College of Louisiana campus while several homes were damaged by falling trees south-southwest of the city.
+In Shreveport, a large tree was blown down on the Centenary College of Louisiana campus while several homes were damaged by falling trees south-southwest of the city.
 In Greenwood, flash flooding led to high water over the shoulder roads of I-20 at exit 5 with drivers being advised to use US 80 as an alternative.
 In Jena, multiple trees were blown down on homes and vehicles and power lines were downed all over town.
 At Rutherford Beach, a 17-foot storm surge was measured ranking it as one of the highest storm surges on the gulf coast.

 The storm also caused the largest power outage in Baton Rouge since Isaac in 2012.